astrotime/timenomad_app/collections/_documentation/planetary-hours-calculator.md

 To learn more about the heptagrams, read the mini series [What is Planetary Hours]({% post_url 2018-11-23-what-is-planetary-hours-part-one %}) that takes a deep dive into the fascinating topic of time, numerology, planetary spheres and planetary hours.

 ## Planetary hours alarm

+> Please note that this functionality is only available for older pre-iOS 14 devices.
+For iOS 14 use the **Planetary Hour widget** that is covered in the article [“Planetary hour widget and alarm”](/documentation/planetary-hour-widget-and-alarm.html).

 Planetary hours alarm allows to stay notified about planetary hours changes.
 The alarm will produce a notification with a unique sound for each of the seven classical planets.